 Sales of substantial amounts of our common stock in the public market could adversely affect prevailing market prices of our common stock.
 We have 16,755,600 shares of our common stock issued and outstanding.
-The 1,800,200 shares held by our directors and officers including the 530,000 shares covered by this prospectus, if not sold as described in this prospectus, and the 10,540,250 shares held by JVW Entertainment, totaling 12,340,450 shares, will remain restricted securities and the resale of the shares into the public securities market will be subject to Rule 144.
+The 12,265,450 shares held by our directors and officers including the 530,000 shares covered by this prospectus, if not sold as described in this prospectus, will remain restricted securities and the resale of the shares into the public securities market will be subject to Rule 144.
 Any shares held by selling stockholders other than our directors and officers which are not sold as described in this prospectus and are deregistered due to lack of sale will continue to be restricted securities and the resale of the shares into the public securities market will be subject to Rule 144.